 Still, I forget exactly how to do certain problems—it takes me a little bit of exploratory work to figure out how to do the problem.

 It’s About Process, Not “Answer Choice B.”

 Or A or D or any of the others.
 This isn’t a test in high school.
 The answer choices will shift in position and content depending on the whims of the computer.

 Memorizing that an answer was B is totally useless.
 However, remembering the basic question type and the technique for tackling it will get you everywhere.

 Are you there yet?
 I didn’t think so.

-Still, because I’m nice, in a future e-mail I’ll you a few books to crack ONLY when you’ve finished with the Official Guides.
+Still, because I’m nice, I’ll give you a few books to crack ONLY when you’ve finished with the Official Guides.
 These books give a better idea of the process for solving difficult questions—honestly, that is significantly more important than the extra questions themselves.

-I only say this because it was as if the scales lifted from my eyes on the day that I realized there was writing about HOW to do questions in my Physics textbooks—it wasn’t just random-ass questions in the back that I had no idea how to do.
+I only say this because it was as if the scales lifted from my eyes on the day that I realized there was writing about HOW to do questions in my Physics textbooks—I mean for some reason I hadn’t realized that it wasn’t just the shit at the end of every chapter: a collection of random-ass questions that I had no idea how to do.

 These GMAT texts are no different.
 They are the textbooks written by experts—their techniques and methods for solving questions will help you even if the questions themselves aren’t as precise as Official Guide questions.

-PS I’m looking for specific questions to create video explanations for, so if any come to mind just reply to this e-mail and I’ll create and post an explanation at youtube.com/gmatcoach .
+PS I’m looking for specific questions to create video explanations for, so if any come to mind just send me an e-mail at email@example.com and I’ll create and post an explanation at youtube.com/gmatcoach .